karlnapf/shogun-wiki/Wu-Lin.md

 ### Shogun
 I came in touch with Shogun since GSoC 2014.
 I worked on the variational inference for Gaussian processes and sparse Gaussian processes.
-I also wrote some optimizers used in stochastic variational inference.
+I also wrote optimizers used in stochastic variational inference.

 ### Ask Him About:
  * Gaussian Processes && Dirichlet Processes